comfysage/comfysage/README.md

 [chaivim](https://github.com/CrispyBaccoon/chaivim) is a modular neovim distro built for sustainability and ease of use. it allows neovim configuration to be easier using custom config modules.

-## :seedling: Hayashi
+## :seedling: saku

-[hayashi](https://github.com/CrispyBaccoon/hayashi), :seedling: a tiny distro-independent package manager written in Go.
+[saku](https://github.com/CrispyBaccoon/saku), :seedling: a tiny distro-independent package manager written in Rust.

-Hayashi is a lightweight package manager for macOS/linux, written in Go.
+Saku is a lightweight nightly package manager for macOS/linux.
 It provides simplified package management and aims to be lightweight and efficient.

 ## :art: Colorschemes